arnold-anand/Social-Distancing/README.md

     for usage instructions.

-2. If CMD is closed the varibles are lost and have setupvars.bat is needed to ran again.
+2. If CMD is closed the varibles are lost and setupvars.bat is needs to be launched again to re-initialize the variables.
 3. Preferably run the Command Prompt as admin.
 4. Use